wlingyuan/wlingyuan/README.md

 -->
 - I’m currently a college student major in data science
 - I’m currently learning artificial intelligence by myself
-- I’m also interested in computer theory and mathematics。
+- I’m also interested in computer theory and mathematics